Domestic and Tropical Wood Sample Kits

 RECOMMENDED: We strongly recommend this kit.
 The price on this magnifier is well worth the investment.
 You need 16x magnification to properly identify samples.

-Shipping cost for 1 kit: We exclusively use USPS Priority Mail (delivery estimate: 2-5 days US, 4-8 days international)
+Shipping cost for 1 kit: We routinely use USPS Priority Mail (delivery estimate: 2-5 days US, 4-8 days international)